 They remain stagnant and static.
 These are static passive assets.

-After peeping deep in to the hearts and souls of all these assets, it is crystal clear that human entrepreneurship, dreams, expertise, alone are always responsible for value addition, wealth creation in this world.
+After peeping deep into the hearts and souls of all these assets, it is crystal clear that human entrepreneurship, dreams, and expertise, alone are always responsible for value addition and wealth creation in this world.

 And from the point of view of investors amongst the top most human enterprises are the good corporate companies listed on B.S.E. and N.S.E. for the many advantages of investing in the listed companies.

-For getting any returns from these assets, you have to solely depend on the forces of demand and supply rather than any growth in their intrinsic value which is impossible.
-Mere and total dependents on the forces of demand and supply for price increase, returns, are speculative, risky, unscientific approach.
+To get any returns from these assets, you have to depend solely on the forces of demand and supply rather than any growth in their intrinsic value, which is impossible.
+Mere and total dependents on the forces of demand and supply for a price increase, returns are speculative, risky, and unscientific approaches.

-The best avenue for investment in this good entrepreneurship is investing in good growing equity shares of good growing listed companies growing in real worth, intrinsic value all the time as seen in the examples of Infosys and IPCA LABS.
+The best avenue for investment in this good entrepreneurship is investing in good growing equity shares of good growing listed companies growing in real worth, and intrinsic value all the time, as seen in the examples of Infosys and IPCA LABS.

-Hence, equity shares of good growing companies, growing all the times, in intrinsic value real worth alone are Active, Dynamic, Creative, Assets and hence undoubtedly the very best Investment Option and Asset Class.
+Hence, equity shares of good growing companies, growing all the time, in intrinsic value real worth alone, are Active, Dynamic, and Creative, Assets and hence undoubtedly the very best Investment Option and Asset Class.